 For a spicy kick, you can add a pinch of cayenne.
 Although this definitely isn't for everyone.
 You could also add mint or orange extract instead of the vanilla or just use your favourite chocolate syrup.

-For some extra warmth, you could add a pinch of cinnamon, nutmeg or ginger, or even a mixture of all three.
+For some extra warmth in your microwave hot chocolate, you could add a pinch of cinnamon, nutmeg or ginger, or even a mixture of all three.
 That gives it a real cozy vibe

 Frequently Asked Questions